luneau/StreamCombineExtension/README.md

 # StreamCombineExtension
 Swift extensions for OutputStream and InputStream, using Combine instead of classic stream delegate mechanism.

+## I wrote this code extension to fit my simple needs : Have straight forward read/write stream using combine.

+## It helped me to better appreciate Combine API

 # Installation

 ## CocoaPods
 [CocoaPods](http://cocoapods.org) is a dependency manager for CocoaProjects.
-To integrate RxBluetoothKit into your Xcode project using CocoaPods specify it in your `Podfile`:
+To integrate StreamCombineExtension into your Xcode project using CocoaPods specify it in your `Podfile`:
 ```ruby
 pod 'StreamCombineExtension', :git => 'https://github.com/luneau/StreamCombineExtension.git'
 ```